k8ssandra/k8ssandra-operator/docs/content/en/tasks/migrate/_index.md

 ## Create a K8ssandraCluster resource
 The cluster is now ready for the expansion to a new datacenter created by k8ssandra-operator.

 We’ll need to create a `K8ssandraCluster` (k8c) object with the right settings and secret references.
-Here’s an example `k8c` object with Reaper, Medusa and Stargate enabled:
+Here’s an example `k8c` object with Reaper and Medusa enabled:

 ```
 apiVersion: k8ssandra.io/v1alpha1